 Ramadan comes around once a year, bringing with it the smell of mouth-watering food.
 During this holy month, the day is spent in penance and fasting, but after sunset, the streets fill up with roadside stalls and the aroma of Ramadan food as the fast is broken with the Iftar.
 These aromatic treats are comprised of delicacies from all across the country.

 Here Is Where You Can Get The Best Ramadan Food Around India

 Already famous for its delicious food, the Hyderabad offers the best of the best during Ramadan.
-The streets around Charminar light up after sunset and the colorful stalls sell local favorites, including the iconic biryani.
+The streets around Charminar light up after sunset and the colourful stalls sell local favourites, including the iconic biryani.
 Also, try the haleem at Pista House and the desserts at Hotel Shadab.

 Mumbai celebrates almost every festival with enthusiasm and aplomb, and Ramadan is no different.
 The streets fill up with all kinds of delicious food.
 From the kebabs at Mohammad Ali Road to the tandoor and desserts at Bohri Mohalla, there is truly something for everyone.

 Home to the Jama Masjid, one of the largest mosques in India, Old Delhi is a feast for the senses during Ramadan.
 Pay a visit to Karim’s, a Delhi institution, or the streets around Hazrat Nizamuddin Dargah.
 For those with a sweet tooth, head to Chandni Chowk to try the delicious phirnis and rice puddings.